+During the course of the school year these may include

+Football Club

+Country Dancing

+Street Dance Club

+Swimming

+Netball High 5s Club

+Art Club

+Science Club

+Acorn Club

+Start Active Club

+Cookery Club

+Educational visits

-During the course of the school year these may include Nature Club Football Club Country Dancing Street Dance Club Swimming Netball High 5s Club Art Club Science Club Acorn Club Start Active Club educational visits as well as a residential visit for older children.
+The children also have regular opportunities to take part in educational visits as well as a residential visit for older children.

-We also offer a before school club from 8am daily for children from Reception to Year 6.
-There is a small charge of £1 per session, per child.
+We also offer a before school club from 8am, daily for children from Reception to Year

+6. There is a small charge of £1.50 per session, per child.
 This is run by Premier Sports coaches and involves a wide range of active games and sports.
-There is no need to book, children can simply turn up on the day.
+Places need to be pre-booked, please ask at the school office.